MohamedIMAbdelal/BookingPredictor/README.md

 - [Usage](#usage)
 - [Conclusion](#conclusion)
 - [License](#license)
+## DataWareHouse_Design
+This file contains the data warehouse schema design for a hotel booking system.
+The schema follows a **star schema** model, with fact tables and dimension tables that support efficient queries for booking, property operations, and revenue analysis.

 ## Data Preparation
 In this stage, we focused on ensuring the quality of our data: